gvsu-cis350/base/docs/software_requirements_specification_final.md

     6. Users shall be able to change their names from the player settings menu.
     7. Users shall use the player settings menu to set the application in fullscreen mode.
 5. General
-    1. The applications shall attempt to read user config file upon start
+    1. The applications shall attempt to read user config file upon start.
     2. Each user’s game shall connect to Photon Fixed Region ID “US”.
     3. The game shall support up to 20 players online simultaneously.
     4. Users shall use normative inputs, “WASD” and arrow keys, to move character around.